 - Construction Economics

-Candidates will have their own carefully selected dissertation tutor whose role is to help them plan and successfully execute this key part of the course.
-Topics investigated in recent years include:
+Candidates will have their own carefully selected dissertation supervisor whose role is to help them plan and successfully execute this key part of the course.
+Recent dissertation titles include:

 The Reading MSc in Project Management is for men and women of proven competence who are seeking to reach beyond the limits of their own particular discipline towards a senior management role.